Giacomo Puccini: Style and critical reception

-Verismo is a style of Italian opera that began in 1890 with the first performance of Mascagni's Cavalleria Rusticana, peaked in the early 1900s, and lingered into the 1920s.
+Verismo is a style of Italian opera that began in 1890 with the first performance of Mascagni's Cavalleria rusticana, peaked in the early 1900s, and lingered into the 1920s.
 The style is distinguished by realistic – sometimes sordid or violent – depictions of everyday life, especially the life of the contemporary lower classes.
 Verismo does not usually employ the historical or mythical subjects associated with Romanticism.
-Cavalleria Rusticana, Pagliacci, and Andrea Chénier are uniformly considered to be verismo operas.
+Cavalleria rusticana, Pagliacci, and Andrea Chénier are uniformly considered to be verismo operas.
 Puccini's career as a composer is almost entirely coincident in time with the verismo movement.
-Only his Le Villi and Edgar preceded Cavalleria Rusticana.
+Only his Le Villi and Edgar preceded Cavalleria rusticana.
 Some view Puccini as essentially a verismo composer, while others, although acknowledging that he took part in the movement to some degree, do not view him as a "pure" verismo composer.
 In addition, critics differ as to the degree to which particular operas by Puccini are, or are not, properly described as verismo operas.
 Two of Puccini's operas, Tosca and Il Tabarro, are universally considered to be verismo operas.
 Puccini scholar Mosco Carner places only two of Puccini's operas other than Tosca and Il tabarro within the verismo school: Madama Butterfly, and La Fanciulla del West.
-Because only three verismo works that were not composed by Puccini continue to appear regularly on stage (the aforementioned Cavalleria Rusticana, Pagliacci, and Andrea Chénier), Puccini's contribution has had lasting significance to the genre.
+Because only three verismo works that were not composed by Puccini continue to appear regularly on stage (the aforementioned Cavalleria rusticana, Pagliacci, and Andrea Chénier), Puccini's contribution has had lasting significance to the genre.

 Both during his lifetime and in posterity, Puccini's success outstripped other Italian opera composers of his time, and he has been matched in this regard by only a handful of composers in the entire history of opera.
 Between 2004 and 2018, Puccini ranked third (behind Verdi and Mozart) in the number of performances of his operas worldwide, as surveyed by Operabase.
-Three of his operas (La bohème, Tosca, and Madame Butterfly) were amongst the 10 most frequently performed operas worldwide.
+Three of his operas (La bohème, Tosca, and Madama Butterfly) were amongst the 10 most frequently performed operas worldwide.